Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Introduction

 The author is grateful to Nathan Dunfield for sharing the census of examples \cite{Dun} and related information; to Danny Calegari for explaining some of the background and motivations for Question~\ref{que: R-covered exist?}; to Sergio Fenley for helpful conversations and for answering some questions.
 The author would like to thank David Gabai and Mehdi Yazdi for valuable conversations and discussions related to this work.
 The author appreciates Saul Schleimer for helpful advice; and Qingfeng Lyu, Chi Cheuk Tsang, and Jonathan Zung for beneficial conversations.
-The author would like to thank Steven Boyer and Duncan McCoy for their support at CIRGET, where this project began; and the organizers of the program ``Topological and Geometric Structures in Low Dimensions'' at SLMath, which provided the author with an excellent opportunity for communication.
+The author would like to thank Steven Boyer and Duncan McCoy for their support at Centre interuniversitaire de recherches en g\'eom\'etrie et topologie (CIRGET), where this project began.
+Part of this work was carried out during the author's Spring 2026 residence at the Simons Laufer Mathematical Sciences Institute (SLMath), during the program ``Topological and Geometric Structures in Low Dimensions'', with support from NSF grant DMS-2424139.
+The author also thanks the organizers of this program at SLMath for providing an excellent environment for communication.